|Sat Fat 7.9g||39%|

 Blanch the potato slices in boiling water for two to three minutes.
 Drain and set aside.

 Line the bottom of a lasagne dish with a layer of potato followed by half the pork and half the tomato sauce.
-Top with some bechamel and repeat with another layer.
-Finish with potato and bechamel and a good grating of Parmesan.
+Top with some white sauce and repeat with another layer.
+Finish with the potato and white sauce and a good grating of Parmesan.

-Bake in the oven for half an hour until golden on top.
+Bake in the oven for 30 minutes until golden on top.